tradingview-pine-seeds/docs/README.md

 # Pine Seeds documentation

+> [!WARNING]
+> __The creation of new repositories has been suspended__.
+We will continue to support the existing repositories.
+If you have questions or need assistance with your current repositories, contact us at
+> pine.seeds@tradingview.com.
+You can expect a response within one business day after submitting your request.
+Additionally, if you are interested in having Pine Seeds back, please fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSd8j8TOPLwaaPOBuF8a_P_QIYMrIGMbiInYo9iXazUqioM25Q/viewform?usp=sf_link) to leave your contact details and feedback.
+We appreciate your input and will consider it in our future developments.

 ## Overview

 __Pine Seeds__ is a service to import your custom data and access it via [TradingView](https://tradingview.com).